 While Lung Cancer annually affects over 210,000 Americans and is the number one cause of cancer related deaths, it is treatable if caught early.
 According to the American Lung Association, the probability of surviving 5 years or more improves by 56% if lung cancer is caught before it spreads.
 At UVA Radiology we offer low-dose CT scans (LDCT).
 This type of lung cancer screening accurately scans for lung nodules while limiting your exposure to radiation.
 LDCT is the only nationally recommended screening test for lung cancer.

 Who Should be Screened for Lung Cancer?

 It is recommended that people at higher risk for lung cancer have yearly lung cancer screenings.
 Therefore, it is important to understand your personal risk for lung cancer so that you can make the best decisions for your health.
-If you meet all three of the criteria below, you are considered to be at high risk for lung cancer and may qualify for low-dose CT lung cancer screening:
+If you meet all three of the criteria below (the 2021 U.S. Preventative Services Task Force guidelines), you are considered to be at high risk for lung cancer and may qualify for low-dose CT lung cancer screening:

 - Currently smoke or quit within the past 15 years

 - Have smoked the equivalent of 1 pack a day for 20 years

 For those at high risk of developing lung cancer, getting screened before symptoms begin to show could save your life.

 Please note: always check with your insurance company before getting screened to make sure that they will cover the cost of the screening.